Determining Higgs boson width at electron-positron colliders: The observables

 \subsection{Higgs decay branching ratios}

-The operators in Eq.~\ref{eq:dim6} will also change the partial decay widths of Higgs to gauge bosons.
+The operators in Eq.~\ref{eq:dim6} will also change the partial decay widths of Higgs to gauge bosons~\footnote{The Higgs width under the general BSM operators could be found in Ref.~\cite{Brivio:2019myy}}.
 In this work, we will focus on $h\to ZZ^*/WW^{*}/\gamma\gamma$ modes; see Fig.~\ref{fig:hdecay}.
 The partial decay widths of Higgs to $ZZ^*$ and $WW^*$ can be expanded as follows,

 The $hZ\gamma$ anomalous couplings could contribute to $ZZ^*$ mode by $h\to Z+\gamma^*(\to f\bar{f})$.
 The $\Gamma_{ZZ^*}^{\rm SM}$ and $\Gamma_{WW^*}^{\rm SM}$ are the partial decay widths of $h\to ZZ^*$ and $h\to WW^*$ in the SM, respectively, and \bea \Gamma_{VV^*}^{\rm SM}=\frac{g^2g_{\rm effV}^fm_h}{1536\pi^3}\dfrac{m_V^2}{m_W^2}F(\epsilon_V), \eea where